About Cataract Lenses

-At Chu Vision Institute in Bloomington, MN, we offer a number of different IOLs for patients who have refractive cataract surgery.
+At Chu Vision Institute, we offer a number of different IOLs for patients who have refractive cataract surgery.
 Dr. Chu will help you choose an IOL based on your current eye health, lifestyle, and vision needs.
 We offer the following lenses:

 Types of Lenses

 - Monofocal IOLs – This type of IOL can correct vision at one focal point (at close up, intermediate, or far away distances).
 Patients who select monofocal lenses typically still require the use of reading glasses.